triggers/tmp-march-2021/README.md

 10.0.1.0/24 subnet, the second cluster on the 10.0.2.0/24 subnet, and so forth.
 Each virtual machine sent TCP requests once per second to another randomly selected virtual machine in the cluster.
-Also once per second, each virtual machine sent one IMCP ping request to a randomly selected virtual machine.
+Also once per second, each virtual machine sent one ICMP ping request to a randomly selected virtual machine.
 Each cluster was deployed one-at-a-time to a LiquidMetal environment from a template.
 After pcap data was collected, the environment was destroyed before